The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 Increased Mental Health Literacy: Trainees show significant improvement in their ability to recognize symptoms of mental health problems and crises.

-Observed Helping Behaviour: Studies have found evidence that MHFA trainees apply the principles of the five-step ALGEE approach in real-life helping situations, often acting with less stigma than they would have before the training.
+Observed Helping Behaviour: Studies have found evidence that MHFA trainees apply the principles of the five-step ALGES approach in real-life helping situations, often acting with less stigma than they would have before the training.

 Evidence of Impact on the Recipient (The Person in Need)